apitestbase/apitestbase.github.io/_docs/en/creating-automated-test-case.md

 permalink: /docs/en/creating-automated-test-case
 key: docs-creating-automated-test-case
 ---
-We are going to demo how to test a REST API that updates an article in database.
+We are going to demo how to test a REST API that updates an article record in database.
 Check section [Sample Test Case](#sample-test-case) if you are eager to see what the test case looks like.

-The API is the sample Article API that is bundled with API Test Base.
-It does CRUD operations against the Article table in a sample H2 database.
+The REST API is the sample Article API that is bundled with API Test Base.
+It does CRUD operations on the records in the Article table in a sample H2 database.
 The sample database is automatically created under `<ATB_DATA_DIR>/database` when API Test Base is launched for the first time.
-You can find `<ATB_DATA_DIR>` directory via system tray menu item `Open Data Folder`.
+Refer to [Maintenance](/docs/en/maintenance) for more details.

 We are planning to have three test steps in our test case
 ```